-These are our top picks of farmer's markets in the cities of Minneapolis and St. Paul.
-Our farmer's markets sell wonderful fresh produce from Minnesota and western Wisconsin, flowers, baked goods, cheese, and honey.
+These are some top picks of farmer's markets in the cities of Minneapolis and St. Paul.
+These farmer's markets sell wonderful fresh produce from Minnesota and western Wisconsin, flowers, baked goods, cheese, and honey.
 Many more farmer's markets operate in other cities in the Twin Cities metro area.

 Hours and days of these markets are subject to change, and weather and other conditions will affect opening hours, and what produce is available.
 It's best to verify that the market will be open via their telephone contact information on their website before setting out.
 Happy shopping!